-The school should ensure that systems are set up so that the existence of protected files is hidden a signed a clearance that will determine which files are accessible to them.
+The school should ensure that systems are set up so that the existence of protected files is hidden from unauthorised users and that users will be assigned a clearance that will determine which files are accessible to them.
 Access to protected data will be controlled according to the role of the user.
 Members of staff will not, as a matter of course, be granted access to the whole management information system.